jacobrees/To-Do-List/README.md

 # Todo List

-> This project is a to-do list app built using JavaScript.
+> This project is a To-Do List app built using JavaScript.
 This project is inspired by The Odin Project.
 This app features the ability to add & delete Categories as well as the ability to add, delete, edit, sort & change the done status of Todos.

 ### todo Screenshot: